Game Management Unit 7

 Antelope, Black Bear, Elk, Merriam’s Turkey, Mule Deer

-Hunters are encouraged to check with any of the following agency offices to get the latest information regarding the closure and current conditions as their hunt approaches.
+Hunters are encouraged to check with any of the following agency offices to get the latest information and current conditions as their hunt approaches.

 - Kaibab National Forest Supervisor’s Office: 928-635-8200